UM-Driverless/driverless/README.md

 - rename github project from Deteccion_conos to ``um_driverless``
 - check delays between simulator and processed image, response time
 - knowing the pickling error, try to visualize to a thread
 - TODO with open to camera and threads, simulator control?
 So it can close when stopped.
 - SEND CAN HEARTBEAT
 - MAKE ZED WORK AGAIN
+- RESTORE GENERIC AGENT CLASS FOR NO SPECIFIC TEST.
+THEN THE TESTS INHERIT FROM IT.
+COMMENTED.
+- PUT GLOBAL VARS AS ATTRIBUTE OF CAR OBJECT?
+- Initialize trackbars of ConeProcessing.
+Why?
+- Only import used libraries from activations with global config constants
+- SET SPEED ACCORDING TO CAN PROTOCOL, and the rest of state variables (SEN BOARD)
+- check edgeimpulse
+- Print number of cones detected per color
+- Xavier why network takes 3s to execute.
+How to make it use GPU?
+- Make net faster.
+Remove cone types that we don't use?
+Reduce resolution of yolov5?
+- Move threads to different files to make main.py shorter
+- Check NVPMODEL with high power during xavier installation
+- find todos and fix them
+- TODO with open to camera and threads, simulator control?
+So it can close when stopped.
+- SEND CAN HEARTBEAT
+- MAKE ZED WORK AGAIN